How Decisis answers a research question.

 Refusal layers

-Two refusal mechanisms.
-Retrieval-side: if the top reranked chunks score below 0.3 normalized, synthesis is skipped entirely and the practitioner sees a refusal with suggested next-step authorities.
-Synthesis-side: the prompt instructs the model to refuse when the sources block is insufficient.
-Refusal rate on our out-of-corpus eval set: 96.8%.
+Two refusal layers.
+If the retrieved authority does not clear a relevance floor, synthesis is skipped and the practitioner sees suggested next-step references instead.
+The synthesis layer also refuses when the source set is insufficient.
+Refusal rate on the out-of-corpus eval set: 96.8%.

 Currency tracking